John A. List: Awards

 In 2015, List was shortlisted for a Nobel Prize by Reuters (alongside Charles Manski and Richard Blundell).
-List and Blundell were subsequently odds on favorites to win in betting parlors.
-List for his work on field experiments and Blundell for labor economics.
+List and Blundell were subsequently odds on favorites to win in betting parlors, List for his work on field experiments and Blundell for his work in labor economics.
 At age 46, List was the youngest Reuters prediction by nearly 20 years.
 In April 2011 List was selected to the American Academy of Arts and Sciences.
 In 2012, List was selected to receive the Yrjo Jahnsson Lecture Series prize, given by the Yrjö Jahnsson Foundation.
 The award, given every 2 years by the Finnish Foundation, recognized List's achievements to society from pioneering the use of field experiments.
 Ten of the previous nineteen recipients have gone on to win the Nobel Prize in economics.
 In August 2017, List was awarded the Klein Prize International Economic Review for his work on field experiments.
 Six of the twenty recipients have won the Nobel Prize.
 And, in 2022 List was given the Adam Smith Award, the National Association of Business Economists (NABE) most prestigious award.
 NABE cited List's pioneering contributions of showing the power of field experiments to answer key business questions and resolve scaling problems within firms.

 In November 2014 he was awarded an honorary doctorate by Tilburg University.
 Tilburg University calls him "a true pioneer in experimental field research," whose innovative work has "finally made it possible to test behavioral economic theory in everyday practice...He has raised this research area to a higher level with his originality, expertise, and impact, and he is an inspiration to many."
 In 2016, University of Ottawa bestowed the honorary doctorate to List for his pioneering work in field experiments.
 In 2011 List was elected to the American Academy of Arts and Sciences.
 In 2015 he was elected Fellow of the Econometric Society.
 In 2015 and 2016, he was named to the Nonprofit Times Power & Influence Top 50.
 In 2017, he received the Hartsook Growing Philanthropy Award.

 In 2004, List received the 1st Place Competitive Paper Award for his field experiment titled “Informational Cascades: Evidence from a Field Experiment with Market Professionals.”
 The paper was picked as the top research study in 2004 within finance by the FMA, which considered hundreds of studies.
 List received the 2008 Arrow Senior Prize for his field experimental work in the area of testing economic theory from the BE Press.
 In July 2010, List was awarded the highest honor by the AAEA, the John Kenneth Galbraith prize.
 The award was given for recognition of List's "breakthrough discoveries in economics and outstanding contributions to humanity through leadership, research, and service.
 In particular, List's pathbreaking work using field experiments in economics."